 Don’t forget to “Ground” Your Stock.
 This is important, it makes the difference to any stock.
 To ground a stock, give it a more earthy flavour – use black pepper, bay laurel leaves, black cardamom, Chinese dried mushrooms, or turnip.

 A hint of sourness makes all the difference.
 Every stock needs a little sourness – not discernible in the final product, but just to balance the flavours.
 Lemon or lime is ideal – just throw half of one into the stock as you make it.
-You can use other souring agents – tamarind (gives a dark colour), dried or fresh sour pomegranate seeds, dried or fresh green mango are some alternatives.
+You can use other souring agents – tamarind (gives a dark colour), dried or fresh sour pomegranate seeds, dried or fresh green mango, red or white wine are some alternatives.

 Then balance the flavours.
 Finally, add some salt and then adjust until you find the balances of flavours that you like.
 Then make stock whenever you can.
 Freeze it and you will always have it on hand for soups, risottos, paellas, polenta dishes, and much more.

 You can make Asian style stocks as well.
 Use predominately Asian style ingredients – chilli, lemongrass, kaffir lime leaves, coriander roots, cardamom leaves, half a lime, ginger, garlic, star anise, Ginger.
 Even a luscious tomato.
 Sometimes Asian stocks are so flavoursome, I just add some bokchoy leaves, grated carrot, bean shoots and thinly sliced mushrooms to a bowl of hot stock and call it soup.
 Read some more at How to Make Asian Style Stocks.